roytang/blog/content/notes/2017/01/818686122565844996/index.md

   url: https://twitter.com/roytang/statuses/818686122565844996/
 ---

-RT [@dasebeleren](https://twitter.com/dasebeleren/): Retweet to hit Emrakul with your car https://t.co/oQar7kJR2a
+Retweet to hit Emrakul with your car